The 3 Best Ways To Buy Gold

 Despite all of the other options outlined above, there is one definitive answer: Find a trusted, reputable precious metals dealer.
 This is always your best bet for purchasing gold.

 How do you know which dealers can be trusted?
 A good place to start to check their registration with the Better Business Bureau (BBB).
 This will allow you to see complaints against the company from customers, as well as the company’s response.
-If they do not have a BBB profile, that’s a red flag.
+If they do not have a BBB profile, you should avoid buying gold from them.
 Moreover, if their BBB rating is below A+, that’s an indication the business doesn’t adequately respond to customer complaints in a timely manner.

-Another red flag would be a seller with prices that seem “too good to be true,” such as gold priced below spot price.
+Another red flag would be a seller with low gold prices that seem “too good to be true,” such as gold priced below spot price.
 Legitimate dealers can’t make a profit if they sell gold below spot, so this could be an indication of illegally-sourced gold or even counterfeit gold.